Spartan-CSharp/HotelManagementApp/README.md

 ### Dapper Setup

 The homework from Lesson 43, Dapper Setup, of Module 9, Hotel Management App, of the Complete Foundation in C# Course Series from Tim Corey.
 We are to add a Dapper class that will handle reading from and writing to SQLite in a simple manner.

+### Dependency Injection Setup

+The homework from Lesson 44, Dependency Injection Setup, of Module 9, Hotel Management App, of the Complete Foundation in C# Course Series from Tim Corey.
+We are to design a way that the choice of which database type to use can be set in the appsettings.json file of each UI.